 so you can make educated decisions when buying your parts.
 It is

-meant for those who are fairly new to upgrading Civics (hey, let's
+meant for those who are fairly new to upgrading (hey, let's

 face it, we were all there at one time or another).
-Since the Civic
+There are literally

 thousands of upgrades to choose for it.
 For new comers, it is often